 If you’ve ever lost your luggage, there’s a good chance that it ended up in Scottsboro, Alabama.
 The small Southern town is home to Unclaimed Baggage, a 40,000-square-foot warehouse stocked with items that airlines failed to reunite with their owners, all for sale to the thousands of yearly visitors who walk its aisles and shop the orphaned goods.

 A kitchen can be like a swirling black hole that unfortunately happens to be located on the other side of a swinging double door in the back of your establishment.
 People, food, and orders get sucked in and disappear in the form of bloated payroll and food cost and subpar meals.
 Finding effective kitchen managers — individuals with the skills, experience, and demeanor to turn this void into a center of efficiency and driver of guest satisfaction — is critical to your financial success and can provide a significant competitive advantage over your competition.

 Before graduating from college and pursuing my career in content production (and before I started writing for Career Catalyst!), I spent my nights and weekends working in restaurants.
 I worked in several roles — both in the front and back of the house — and I learned some amazing resume-building lessons as a result.
-Even though I went on to work in a completely different industry, I’ll always have an appreciation and understanding of what it takes to bring a great dining experience to a patron.
-Also, I learned some skills that are still relevant in my current role.

 As members of the hospitality industry for more years collectively than we’d care to admit, my husband and I entertain frequently.
 We’ve celebrated (read: hosted) the usual birthdays, anniversaries, Fourth of July parties, as well as our share of winter holiday extravaganzas.
 As my cousin says, “It’s so nice to visit your house so I don’t have to fight the crowds at Macy’s to see this many holiday decorations.”